Solar in Lafayette, LA: 2026 Cost, Savings & Payback

 Does Lafayette have net metering?

-Is solar worth it in Lafayette, LA?
+Is solar worth it in Lafayette, LA in 2026?